 \paragraph{Wrench Dataset}

 The wrench dataset is composed of 830 positive samples and 7350 negative samples.
-While acquiring the images, we used four different sets of wrenches to avoid overfitting of a specific wrench model.
+While acquiring the images, four different sets of wrenches are exploited to avoid the overfitting of a specific wrench model.
 Positive samples are represented by 100$\times$100~pixel images.
 This format guarantees a good balance between high resolution and reduced training time.
-Negative samples, instead, depict backgrounds and other objects, such as wrench shadows on the panel, metallic supports of the panel to which wrenches are attached, and the valve.
+Negative samples, instead, depict backgrounds and other objects, such as the valve, the shadows that wrenches form on the panel, and those metallic supports to which wrenches are attached.

-\paragraph{Valve Dataset} The valve dataset was generated by taking images of different orientations of the valve and different rotations of the stem.
-A set of 450 100$\times$100~pixel valve images represents the collection of positive samples.
+\paragraph{Valve Dataset} Images of different orientations of the valve and different rotations of the stem form the valve dataset.
+A set of 450 $100\times100$~pixel valve images represents the collection of positive samples.
 7490 background images, instead, define the negative samples.